Skip to content

 5. To follow/subscribe to the discussion, click the Follow bell icon next to the discussion topic.

-7. Set the discussion as Visible to students or specify Release conditions in the top right (see our guide to Content visibility for more detail).
+7. When ready, set the discussion as Visible to students or specify Release conditions (see our guide to Content visibility for more detail).

 Decorative